Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

 Overall, the smallest possible error exponent between any pair of hypotheses is

 Without loss of generality, we assume $H_1$ is the true hypothesis.
-Since the error probability $P_{e}$ in the Neyman-Pearson testing is By a union bound over the $l-1$ possible pairs $(H_1, H_w)$, the probability that $H_1$ is not correctly identified as the true hypothesis is upper bounded by $l\times 2^{-mE}$ in terms of scaling.
-So $m=\Theta(k \log(n)E^{-1})$ samplings are enough for identifying the $k$ anomalous samples with high probability.
-When $E$ grows polynomially with $n$, this implies a significant reduction in the number of required samples. \end{IEEEproof}
+Since the error probability $\Pb_{err}$ in the Neyman-Pearson testing satisfies

+by the union bound over the $l-1$ possible pairs $(H_1, H_w)$, where $l=\binom{n}{k}$, the probability that $H_1$ is not correctly identified as the true hypothesis is upper-bounded by $l\times 2^{-mE}$ in terms of scaling.
+Hence, as shown in the proof of Theorem \ref{thm:fixed_time_invariant_measurements}, $m=\Theta(k \log(n)E^{-1})$, where $E$ is introduced in \eqref{eq:E_time_varying}, samples are enough for identifying the $k$ anomalous samples with high probability. \end{IEEEproof}